serpawatwit/-dsFinal/README.md

 ![data screenshot](./data_preview.PNG)

 The data we are working with has categorical data in 5 of the columns.
 These columns are Fuel, Name, Owner, Seller_Type and transmission.
-To handle this data I used the sample project provided by our professor, click [here](https://github.com/memoatwit/dsexample)[4] to see, as reference.
+To handle this data, we used the sample project provided by our professor, click [here](https://github.com/memoatwit/dsexample)[4] to see, as reference.
 Due to this decision, OneHotEncoder/ColumnTransformer on these features and kept the rest of the features as is.

-We then used a linear regression model to to identify the learning accuracy using the transformation previously mentioned.
+We then used a linear regression model to identify the learning accuracy using the transformation previously mentioned.

 Linear Regression Preview: